filetrust/mvp-icap-cloud/README.md

 ```

 ### Templated Deployment
 This uses a ARM Template exported from Azure Portal.
+> The raw exported template requires a Premium Messaging namespace, due to the inclusion of Network Rules.
+If a Premium Messaging namespace has not been used, then clause within the template of type "Microsoft.ServiceBus/namespaces/networkRuleSets" should be removed to avoid a failure being reported during deployment.

-The template (`template.json`) is held in the `./Setup` folder.
+The exported template (`template.json`) is held in the `./Setup` folder.

 ```
 az deployment group create --resource-group  \